 Hey there—we’re Ritual, a health company on a mission to inspire women to be their best from the inside out.
 Learn more about our reinvented multivitamins, which we formulated with essential nutrients to help fill the gaps in your diet.

-To put it simply, burping is a sign that your capsule has started to break open and release its contents—and it can be even more noticeable if your vitamin has started dissolving in the stomach, before it hits your digestive tract.
+To put it simply, with a lot of vitamins on the market, burping is a sign that your capsule has started to break open and release its contents—and it can be even more noticeable if your vitamin has started dissolving in the stomach, before it hits your digestive tract.
 If you’re wondering why this happens with omega-3 oils specifically, picture a bottle of salad dressing before you shake it up: The oil and water don't mix.
 So any oil released from your vitamin in the stomach will float to the top, triggering a natural, normal burpback response.
 Basically, your body is reminding you to drink something to push that oil back down into the digestive tract where it belongs.

 Because Ritual’s capsule is formulated to be acid-resistant, it does a much better job of shuttling that omega-3 oil past the stomach and into the small intestine, where most nutrient absorption happens.
 That means that you’ll likely experience a lot less burping than you would with many other supplements—especially if you’re used to taking softgels, which tend to dissolve earlier.